 The chairs are constructed from a single piece of molded foam and come in a variety of colors.
 The seat wraps completely around the back of the baby and a crotch post at the center front forms two leg openings.
 The bottom is round and flat.
 The recalled seats were sold over the past four years, beginning in August 2003, at Target, Wal-Mart, Sears, Toys R Us, Babies R Us, USA Babies and at other toy and children’s stores nationwide, including online retailers, for about $40.

 Bumbo, on its web site, advertises the seats as “a snug and cozy environment for your baby” and recommends the seats for infants from six weeks old, who can hold up their heads without assistance, up to babies 14 months old or weighing as much as 22 pounds.
+If you are traveling with smaller kids you can get portable pools for baby, this way they can have fun in the water as well.
 A warning appears on the back of the seat that says:

 “Never use on a raised surface.
 Never use as a car seat or bath seat.
 Designed for floor level use only.
 Never leave your baby unattended as the seat is not designed to be totally restrictive and may not prevent release of your baby in the event of vigorous movement.”